ROHIT-01234/Sky-Radar/README.md

 # Sky Radar

-Sky Radar is a React-based weather application that provides current weather information, hourly temperature, and a 5-day weather forecast for your location or searched cities.
-It uses geolocation to fetch weather data and displays it in a clean, user-friendly interface.
+*Company*: CODETECH IT SOLUTIONS

+*Name*: Rohit Kumar

+*Intern ID*: CT12WC98

+*Domain*: Mern Stack Web Development

+*Duration*: 12 weeks

+*Mentor*: Neela Santosh

+Sky Radar is an innovative weather application built with React that seamlessly integrates geolocation features to provide users with accurate and timely weather information.
+The application boasts a user-friendly interface, offering essential details like temperature, humidity, wind speed, and overall conditions.
+Additionally, it presents a comprehensive hourly temperature chart and a 5-day weather forecast to help users plan ahead.
+The city search functionality enhances usability, while the responsive design caters to various devices, offering both light and dark themes for personal preference.
+Utilizing modern technologies such as React 18, Vite, and Tailwind CSS, along with powerful tools like React Query for data fetching and Sonner for notifications, Sky Radar ensures a smooth and visually appealing experience for all users.

 ![Sky Radar Screenshot](image.png)